Department of Health and Social Care

 TS 2: To begin to demonstrate reflective evaluation and responsibility for their own learning and personal development.

-The Bishop Grosseteste University Graduate Attribute framework identifies further outcomes learners should acquire.
+The Lincoln Bishop University Graduate Attribute framework identifies further outcomes learners should acquire.
 These reflect a collective understanding of the essential skills of a Bishop Grosseteste University graduate.
 Those completing this one year programme will therefore be further equipped with attributes suitable for a range of careers and lifelong learning.

-These programme outcomes combine to provide a strong foundation for learners’ future study and employability
+These programme outcomes combine to provide a strong foundation for learners’ future

-PGCE or Exit Award Learning Outcomes
+20. PGCE or Exit Award Learning Outcomes

-There is no premature exit award for this one year, non-award bearing programme.
+There is no premature exit award for this one-year, non-award bearing programme.

-QAA Benchmark Statement(s) (YEARS 2-4)
+17. QAA Benchmark Statement(s)

-The Programme outcomes for the BSc (Hons) Health and Social Care are aligned with QAA level descriptors for levels 4-6 Undergraduate Degrees (QAA 2014) and QAA benchmarks for
+The Programme outcomes for the BSc (Hons) Health and Social Care are aligned with QAA level descriptors for levels 4-6 Undergraduate Degrees (QAA 2014) and QAA benchmarks for Undergraduate Degrees (QAA 2016) for social work and health studies (Updated November 2019).

-Programme Aim (YEARS 2-4)
+18. Programme Aim

-The Programme has been designed to support a flexible, learner-centred approach focusing on the application of theory into practice.
+The Programme has been designed to support a flexible, learner-centered approach focusing on the application of theory into practice.
 Students will learn how to use evidence in a systematic way in order to establish general rules or conclusions from facts or examples in the field of Health and Social Care.
 They are expected to concentrate their academic energies on mastering the technical and practical facets of the field which is facilitated by the framework within this programme.
 This therefore aligns with students’ personal, professional and practice development needs for a career in Health and Social Care and beyond into the growing area of Graduate entry provision, such as Occupational Therapy, Physiotherapy and Nursing.

 Through its teaching, the Programme aims to produce high-calibre graduates who are ethical, autonomous, reflexive, and possess inquiring, analytical minds, which will support and drive practice quality and enhancement.
-The Programme will support students’ post-graduate prospects, by adding quality to care and will promote their continued study at Master’s level and beyond.
+The Programme will support students’ post-graduate prospects, by adding quality to care and will promote their continued study at master’s level and beyond.

 Overall Programme Aims: